Prehistoic/DroidGrity/README.md

 ## Known pitfalls

-- Just patching the application with APKTool by removing the few lines used to call the integrity check JNI method
+- Protection can be bypassed by using Apktool and removing the few smali lines used to invoke the integrity check JNI method
     - Can be made more difficult to do by using obfuscation to make it less obvious which lines should be removed
-    - Even better use a packer so that patching would require patching an encrypted dex which will involve to fully reverse the packing mechanism
+    - Even better, using a packer loaded an encrypted dex => Patching would require to fully reverse the packing mechanism first

-- Frida can be used to hook native methods and replace them so basically just have to replace the integrity check JNI method with a log
+- Protection can be bypassed by leveraging Frida since it can be used to hook native methods.
+So basically a hacker just has to override the integrity check JNI method with a log
     - Implement additional anti-frida/hooking tools checks into the application
     - Obfuscating the native code to make it more difficult to know which native method to hook

-## Possible further enhancements
+## Ideas for further enhancements

 - Allowing the user to define a handler in its code rather than crashing the application by default
-- Use [o-llvm](https://github.com/obfuscator-llvm/obfuscator/wiki) to obfuscate the dylib
+- Use [o-llvm](https://github.com/obfuscator-llvm/obfuscator/wiki) to obfuscate the native code

 ## License